-Our last day we had a 6 pm flight, so the rum tasting was our last Kauai adventure.
+We had a 6 PM flight on our last day, so the rum tasting was our last Kauai adventure.
 Here are some alternative options in case you have more time on day 3.
 Plus depending on the time of year you go, some of the activities I previously mentioned may not be an option during the season you visit so it’s good to have some backup plans.

 Helicopter tours are one of the most incredible things to do in Kauai, and you’ll get the chance to take in some stunning views of the lush greenery, mountains, and waterfalls.
 Plus, you’ll be able to see some iconic filming locations like Jurassic Park and Pirates of the Caribbean!